IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Run Installer
 ~~~~~~~~~~~~~

-Once you install Glassfish and PostgreSQL, you need to configure the environment for the Dataverse app - configure the database connection, set some options, etc. We have a new installer script that should do it all for you.
+Now that you have all the prerequisites in place, you need to configure the environment for the Dataverse app - configure the database connection, set some options, etc. We have an installer script that should do it all for you.
 Again, assuming that the clone on the Dataverse repository was retrieved using NetBeans and that it is saved in the path ~/NetBeansProjects:

 ``cd ~/NetBeansProjects/dataverse/scripts/installer``